emalema/furima-39396/README.md

 | date_of_birth      | date       | null:false                             |

 ## Association
-- has_many :item
-- has_many :order
+- has_many :items
-- has_many :comment
+- has_many :orders

 ## items table